Honor Chris Noel with the Presidential Medal of Freedom

 “What impressed me most was you, Chris.
 I’ve been up country a number of times, so I wasn’t impressed particularly by seeing the people and the things, ‘cause I’ve seen that before.
 This is my first chance to see somebody who really cared about these guys, in the truest, deepest sense of the word.
 Doing a lot of good for them.
 This is what really impressed me, and I’m not kidding a bit.
 You went out there and made so many guys happy, probably the happiest they’ll be in their whole year here, except maybe the day they go home.
 To me it was just really tremendous the way they responded to you, and the way that you responded to them.
 You instinctively knew what they needed and you gave it to them.”

 (Note: Capt.
-Jim Haas is pictured above on the right.)
+Jim Haas is pictured above, far right.)

 About Chris Noel